Stay fit and motivated this holiday season! Try these easy tips and tricks to keep your fitness and workouts on track all season long.

 I can’t believe it’s November.
 I don’t know how that happened so fast.
 Admittedly, I love November.
 It’s my birthday month (which lasts all month thankyouverymuch), my husband’s birthday month (his only lasts for one day — by his choice) and yes — Thanksgiving!
 Basically, November is one giant party month for us.
 Wahoo!

 Just because November is party month doesn’t mean I slack on the workouts, though.
 I still run, strength train, and I usually incorporate some yoga as well.
 If anything, November and December allow me to do new and different workouts since I’m not in heavy marathon training like other months of the year.

 I’ve been asked how I stay fit and motivated through the holidays and for me, it’s easy.
 I don’t give myself a choice.
-But for others who maybe need a little extra motivation, I can certainly see how holidays could derail any well-planned workout regimen.
+But for others who maybe need a little extra motivation, I can certainly see how holidays could derail any well-planned workout regimen and leave them looking at ways to avoid holiday weight gain.
 To help YOU stay fit through the holidays, I’m sharing five tips to keep you motivated and on the right path.

 5 Tips to Stay Fit Through the Holidays

 1. Don’t use food as a reward or punishment.

 It drives me completely batty when folks use food as a reward or punishment.
 I’ve done it myself and I know how easy it is to fall into this trap.
 But food is food.
 It shouldn’t be given a label as either good or bad.